The mention-density model: how AI search actually cites mid-market e-commerce brands

 | High EN (≥ 75) | 7 | −7 pp |

 The lift is conditional on English-baseline visibility.
 For brands invisible in English, native-language audits unlocked an average of 36 additional percentage points of SOV - sometimes 75 points.
 For brands already cited in English, native-language audits actually reduced SOV by an average of 7 points.
+The same intervention helps one group and hurts the other.
+That's the part the generic advice never tells you.

 If your English SOV is ≥ 75, native-language audits will not help.
 If ≤ 50, they may be your single biggest lever.